Serverless Database – Everything you Need to Know

 What is Serverless Database?

-Serverless Database is a prerequisite for Serverless Computing.
-These are specially designed for the workloads which are unpredictable and can change rapidly.
+Serverless Database is a prerequisite for the serverless computing paradigm.
+These are specially designed for unpredictable workloads and can scale up/down rapidly without you having to worry about managing the underlying infrastructure.
 What’s more?
-This allows you to pay only for the database resources you use, on a second-by-second basis.
+This allows you to pay only for the database resources you use on a second-by-second basis.

 We are aware of cloud databases, say, Amazon Aurora which is compatible with MySQL or PostgreSQL, fully-managed and automatically scales up to 64TB of database storage.